sethhoward-dd/backstage/packages/catalog-client/api-report.md

 import { EntityName } from '@backstage/catalog-model';
 import { Location as Location_2 } from '@backstage/catalog-model';

-// Warning: (ae-missing-release-tag) "AddLocationRequest" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type AddLocationRequest = {
     type?: string;